ap-kulkarni/url_shortener_golang/README.md

-# url-shortener-assignment-infracloud
+# URL Shortener
-URL Shortener assignment for Infracloud
+This repository contains solution for the URL Shortener assignment

+## Usage instructions